kasperverner/mashd/README.md

   return b;
 }

-// utility function to convert a string to a dateTime object Date toDate(string date) {
+// utility function to convert a iso 8601 string to a Date object Date toDate(string date) {
-  return dateTime.Parse(date);
+  return Date.parse(date);
 }

 // transform requires a function that takes 2 parameters of the schemas being joined and returns a new schema